Last Friday morning, I awoke to the tragic news that Anthony Bourdain, one of my personal hero's, had taken his life at a hotel in France. He was 61.

 However, I had grown up a picky eater and carried my distaste for vegetables and unknown foods into early adulthood.

-My attitude began to change when I read Bourdain's writing and saw him eating crazy foods in faraway places.
+When I read Bourdain's writing and saw him eating crazy foods in faraway places, my attitude began to change.

 I wanted to challenge myself in similar ways.

 In the meantime, I began spending Saturday afternoons cooking in my tiny apartment kitchen in northern Virginia.

 Primarily for myself, however, on a few occasions, for my parents too.

 I could spend a whole afternoon shopping and recreating a cover recipe from an issue of Gourmet Magazine, such as the shrimp with avocado and tamarind sauce I made in October 2005.

 I didn't know what tamarind was then and can still recall hunting for it in the supermarket.

 Discovering new ingredients became part of the fun.
 Even then, I'd use the camera on my flip phone to snap a grainy, low-fi photo of the result.

 Unfortunately, it's hard to find A Cook's Tour to watch online today, though some episodes have unofficially been made available on YouTube here and here.
 A used DVD box set is available on Amazon for $44.